 Continuing professional development (CPD) is an important part of our professional standards, which aim to improve public safety and confidence in social work.
 CPD is the reflection and learning activity that social workers do throughout their career to maintain and improve their practice.

 What is CPD?

-CPD is the reflection and learning activity that social workers undertake throughout their career to maintain and improve their practice.
+CPD is the reflection and learning activity that social workers do throughout their career to maintain and improve their practice.

 It’s important to remember that CPD is not just about attending training courses.
 Although formal training can be an important part of learning, CPD can be any activity you feel would benefit you and your practice.

-We’ve not specified an amount or type of CPD that you should complete.
+We can’t tell you how much CPD you should complete.
 You should decide how much CPD you need to do based on your personal circumstances and how you’re practising at the time.

 There are six professional standards for social workers.
 The fourth standard is about continuing professional development.

 Our CPD standards